Is It Time To Replace Your Chain?

 Drivetrain componentry is becoming increasingly specialized and proprietary.
 While SRAM and Shimano have historically been somewhat cross-compatible, In principle, we recommend choosing a replacement chain from the same manufacturer.

 Here's some more specific guidance to help you find an appropriate chain in our selection.

-Any Shimano- or SRAM-compatible 10-speed chain can be used with any other Shimano 10-speed groupsets, and with any SRAM 10-speed groupset.
-SRAM says, of course, that their chains will provide optimal performance with their components, though.
-We carry a wide range of 10-speed chains that will work well with Shimano and SRAM drivetrains.
+With the exception of asymmetric chains, any Shimano- or SRAM-compatible 10-speed chain can be used with any other Shimano 10-speed groupsets, and with any SRAM 10-speed groupset, regardless of manufacturer statements that their chains will provide optimal performance with their components.